 The certificate of ownership, or TAPU, says how much a piece of land is worth, not the amount written in the contract to purchase it.
 With a property worth at least $400,000, an investor can become a Turkish citizen in 6 to 8 months.

-To get a residence permit after February 2022, you will need to show a notarized lease agreement.
-The owner of the property signs the lease agreement for the residence permit, and the renter is present at the notary.
+To get a residence permit after February 2022, you must show a notarized lease agreement.
+The property owner signs the lease agreement for the residence permit, and the renter is present at the notary.

 Some areas will stop giving out residence permits so that foreigners don't make up more than 25% of the population in those areas.
-Under the restrictions were the parts of Istanbul, Ankara, and Antalya, which are the most popular cities in Turkey for foreigners.
-There is a list of places where you can't get a residence permit on the website of the Migration Service of Turkey.
+Under the restrictions were the parts of Istanbul, Ankara, and Antalya, Turkey's most popular cities for foreigners.
+There is a list of places where you can't get a residence permit on the Migration Service of Turkey website.

-A foreigner may not get a residence permit if the reason for their stay does not match the reason for getting a residence permit.
+A foreigner may not get a residence permit if their stay does not match the reason for getting a residence permit.
 Tourist residence permits, which freelancers and digital nomads use, are usually turned down.

 Entrepreneurs who want to do business in Turkey and property owners have a better chance of getting a residence permit.
-Families can get Turkish residency or citizenship if a member of the family owns property in Turkey with a cadastral value between $50,000 and $400,000.
+Families can get Turkish residency or citizenship if a family member owns property in Turkey with a cadastral value between $50,000 and $400,000.
 There are some conditions.

 How to get a residence permit in Turkey

-The Presidency of Migration Management, also known as GÖÇ, is in charge of giving out residence permits.
+The Presidency of Migration Management, also known as GÖÇ, gives out residence permits.
 It takes between one and three months to finish.
 You can only apply for a residence permit in Turkey.
 Documents cannot be sent to consulates outside of Turkey.

 After submitting a preliminary application via the website e-ikamet.goc.gov.tr, applicants are invited to an interview - rendezvous - at the Migration Management.
 The system will automatically schedule the interview date and the office address of Migration Management for document submission.